francescobodria/InteractiveLatentSpace/README.md

 Repository for the paper "Understanding Data by Exploring and Explaining the Latent Space"

-Requirements:
+Requirements:<br>

-snikit-learn
+snikit-learn<br>

-pytorch
+pytorch<br>

-numpy
+numpy<br>

-pandas
+pandas<br>

-Usage:
+Usage:<br>

-app.py -d <dataset name> -r <number of points to visualise>
+    app.py -d dataset_name -r number_of_points_to_visualise

         -d --dataset : name of the dataset to utilise, only "titanic" or "adult" are supported

         -r --reduced: option to reduce the number of points to visualise, if this option is not provided then all the test dataset is used for visualisation.
                       For the titanic dataset a number less than 5000 is recommeded'